make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

 - The equation used for this
   is called a linear congruential generator or **LCG**:
-  - The LCG that we will use is the **Lehmer** type.
+  - The LCG that we use is the **Lehmer** type.
-  - It looks even simpler than other types, but still produces amazing results.
-  - The arithmetic it uses is actually something that you learned in elementary school, just with bigger numbers.
+  - The equation for it is very simple and we will see how it works using the same arithmetic that you learned in elementary school.
   - It involves two constants
     which need to be chosen very carefully to ensure that the output is sufficiently random.
-  - We will use very small constants for the demonstration but the arithmetic is essentially the same.
+  - For demonstration purposes, we will use very small values for the constants but the arithmetic is the same.

 # Modulo operation

 - The modulo operator returns the remainder of a division.
-- _(This is true for positive numbers which is all we care about here)._
 - "31 mod 10" is just the remainder of dividing 31 by 10.
+- 31 divided by 10 is equal to 3 with a remainder of 1.
 - So, "31 mod 10" is equal to 1.
 - If you remember doing long division, at the end we are left with a remainder.
-- Using the long division,
-  31 divided by 10 is equal to 3 with a remainder of 1.
-- That remainder part exactly what the modulo operation returns.
+- That's exactly what the modulo operation returns.

 # Generator equation: s<sub>n+1</sub> = (7 \* s<sub>n</sub>) mod 10